everythingdata-ai/everythingdata-ai.github.io/_posts/2025-02-02-gcp-storage.md

 I recommend exploring both options further and comparing their features and pricing to find the best fit for your specific requirements.
 As for me, I think I will be choosing AlloyDB to have the best of both worlds : a transactional database with the possibility of having analytics tables.

+That was a quick overview of most of the storage options available on Google Cloud Platfom.
+In the next post I will give you an overview of the tools to process data in GCP.